rpearce/react-medium-image-zoom/.github/PULL_REQUEST_TEMPLATE.md

+## Description

-This pull request closes (past link to GitHub issue here)
+This pull request addresses (issue)

-## Pre-Flight Checklist
+## Testing

-I have made sure to:

-- [ ] add tests & add a Storybook example (when this makes sense)
-- [ ] manually test all the Storybook examples
+1. Do this
+2. Do that
+3. It should work